tomisin05/leetcode/README.md

 ## How to Use

 1. Each problem solution is documented with comments explaining the approach
-2. Sol utions are written in Java
+2. Sol ut ions are written in Java
 3. Comments include step-by-step breakdown of the algorithm

 ## Goals